SKIP TO PAGE CONTENT

 Cost: To be determined

 Transportation: Individually planned and purchased flights to Dublin and back.
-Group chartered bus to and from Cork.
+Group bus to and from Cork.

 Passport: Apply at the U.S. Department of State - Bureau of Consular Affairs website